Spousal Open Work Permit (SOWP) for IEC Participants in Canada

 Very important!

-If you apply for the Spousal Open Work Permit after the existing work permit has already expired, there is no maintained status and you have to wait until you have received the Spousal Open Work Permit before you can start working again.
+If you apply for the Spousal Open Work Permit after your current work permit has already expired, you will not benefit from maintained status.
+This means you cannot work again until your new Spousal Open Work Permit has been approved and issued.

 Can I leave Canada while I wait for the decision on my Spousal Open Work Permit?